 However, we would like to encourage you to show up in the teacher's or teaching assistant's office at any time in case you have questions about the class or related subjects.
-Moreover, we are always available during and after classes.
+Moreover, we are always available during and after classes and particularly in the second hour on Thursday (the "exercise" lecture).